 A progress bar makes users develop an expectation for how fast the action is being processed.
 The way your progress bar moves affects how they perceive the load time.
-In order to make a progress bar feel faster to users you can use follow simple techniques:
+In order to make a progress bar feel faster to users you can use following simple techniques:

-Wait-time is a right time for skeleton screens (a.k.a temporary information containers).
+Wait-time is the right time for skeleton screens (a.k.a temporary information containers).
 A skeleton screen is essentially a blank version of a page into which information is gradually loaded.
 It provides an alternative to the traditionally animated indicators.
 Rather than show an abstract widget, skeleton screens create anticipation of what is to come and makes user focus on progress instead of wait times.

 Skeleton images load quickly since it’s a small image that is often made up of simple shapes.
-These techniques can be taken even further in mobile apps because the skeleton template can be stored locally together with app’s data.
+These techniques can be taken even further in mobile apps because the skeleton template can be stored locally together with the app’s data.
 Facebook’s app for iOS shows users gray blocks and lines to represent images and text as the app loads.
 Once it finishes loading, the images and text appear in place of the temporary containers.
 This is no faster than having a loading screen with a spinner, but in the user’s mind, it feels like it is.

 Another speed trick you can use is background operations.
-Actions which are packed into background operations have two benefits — they are invisible to the user and happen before the user actually asks for them.
+Actions that are packed into background operations have two benefits — they are invisible to the user and happen before the user actually asks for them.
 Give users other things to focus on as a process is going on in the background.
 A good example of this is uploading pictures on Instagram.
 As soon as the user chooses a picture to share, it starts uploading.
-The app invites users to add title and tags while the picture is being uploaded in the background.
+The app invites users to add titles and tags while the picture is being uploaded in the background.
 By the time when users will be ready to press a ‘Share’ button, the upload will be completed and it’ll be possible to share their picture instantly.